e-zz/logseq-pdf-extract/README.md

 ```
 > For example, if you need to replace the original area highlights with TeX, then use `$$tex$$` as the template.
 More complex template with hiccup syntax should be possible, but I haven't tested it.

+# Known Issues

+- [ ] The first time you use the search box, it will not show what has been selected in Zotero.
+A workaround is to open the search box twice.
+- [ ] Occasionally the arrow keys don't work in the search box.
+A workaround is to use the mouse.
+It should be fixed after Logseq restarts or refreshes.

 # Acknowledgements
 TeX OCR
 - olmobaldoni: [logseq-formula-ocr-plugin](https://github.com/olmobaldoni/logseq-formula-ocr-plugin)